 1659 – Jan Van Riebeeck, the first Governor of the Cape of Good Hope, had an audacious plan to grow vines and produce wine in the Cape.
 His dream became a reality when he imported vine cuttings from Europe; on the 2nd of February 1659, he recorded in his journal how the first Cape wine was made.

 2011– 352 years after Jan van Riebeeck had planted vines at the Cape and 239 years after Carl Thunberg observed settlers making tea from Rooibos leaves, Trevor Strydom (Audacia owner), began searching for means to create a distinctive red wine with a truly "indigenous" twist.

 This challenge led Trevor to an extensive search to find a local alternative to imported oak and other wood derivatives (chips, staves, powders) and imported tannins usually used in the winemaking process.
 After many months, the search was concluded when Trevor’s daughter, Sarah–Jane offered him a cup of invigorating Rooibos tea after a hard day in the cellar.
-This was Trevor’s “eureka” moment starting an ongoing journey of experimentation using both Rooibos and Honeybush plant wood and tannins turning, the dream into reality.
+This was Trevor’s “eureka” moment starting an ongoing journey of experimentation using both Rooibos and Honeybush plant wood and tannins which turned a dream into reality.
 This breakthrough culminated in the formation of Red Dawn (IP) Holdings a company which owns a global patent for being able to Preserve, Protect and Enhance wines naturally without the need to add sulphur by using its tannins in a patented process, the use of which it promotes and shares openly with all wine produces in all countries around the globe.